yarlson/pin/example/prompt.md

      ```go
      func (p *Pin) UpdateMessage(message string)
      ```
-     _Description:_ Dynamically updates the spinner’s displayed message while it is still active.
+     _Description:_ Dynamically updates the spinner's displayed message while it is still active.

 3. **Functional Options for Customization:**
    These functions return an `Option` that customizes various aspects of the spinner.